maguiiiar/MachineLearningAlgorithms/README.md

 # REGRESSION

-Standard regression models (or ordinary least squares methods) performs poorly in a situation where you have a large multivariate data set containing a number of variables superior to the number of samples.
+Standard regression models performs poorly in a situation where you have a large multivariate data set containing a number of variables superior to the number of samples.

 A better alternative is to use penalized regression, which allow the creation of a regression model that is penalized for having too many variables in the model, by adding a constraint in the equation (James et al. 2014,P. Bruce and Bruce (2017)).
 This is also known as shrinkage or regularization methods.